 Details about kshar sutra is given for information purpose only.
 As per Australian government regulations, Kshar sutra treatment is not performed at Ayurclinic.

 A fistula, or Bhagandara in Ayurveda, is an abnormal connection or passageway connecting two organs or vessels that do not usually connect in the body.
 There are around 50,000-100,000 new cases of fistulas on average every year and they can cause serious health problems if left untreated.

 Generic treatments for fistulas can be very invasive however if you are suffering from a fistula then you may want to consider an Ayurvedic treatment instead.
-Here at Ayur Clinic, our experienced team are specialists in Ayurveda in Melbourne.
-We know that a more holistic approach can be just as effective but less invasive than common medical process used to treat fistulas and a range of other health conditions.
+A more holistic approach can be just as effective but less invasive than common medical process used to treat fistulas and a range of other health conditions.

 Where do fistulas develop?